 Read our Career Stories Booklet to see how over 40 of the graduates of our Asian Studies program are using their knowledge of Asian languages out in the world.

-2016 Japanese graduate accepted into the prestigious JET language to teach in Japan.
+2018 Japanese graduate accepted into the prestigious JET program as a Coordinator for International Relations

 Japanese graduates have taught in Japan through the JET program.